Chapter 13: Rachel’s Betrayal Comes to Light.

 “Are you kidding me with this Joshua?
 You should hear what you sound like.
 Mom has an infection from her surgical procedure.
 I just talked to the nurse.
 So you can take your crazy conspiracy theory and shove it up your ass.
 You always did have an overactive imagination.
 Don’t get mad at me because you had a spat with your little boyfriend.”

 “Save the innocent act for someone else.
 It’s me you’re talking to.
 You think you’ve got my number?
 Well, I’ve got yours Joshua.
 I know you’re in love with Thomas.
 That’s the real reason why you can never keep a girlfriend, why you hate Nicole so much that you keep making outrageous accusations against her.”

 “What?
 I’m not even going to dignify that with a response.
-Stop trying to change the subject.
+Stop trying to change the subject, by turning things around on me.
 We’re talking about you and your reckless behavior.
 Your compulsive need to stir the pot and keep conflict going is getting out of hand.
 Whether or not you want to admit it to yourself, you have put mom’s life in danger.
 I don’t want you at home when she gets discharged from the hospital.
 She is going to need peace and quiet in order to get back on her feet.
 The last thing she needs is you getting up in her face and stirring up trouble.
 Make other arrangements for the rest of your stay down here.
 I want you out of the house by the end of the day tomorrow.”

 “Don’t you dare turn your back on me Joshua!
 Who the hell do you think you are?
-That is mom’s house not yours.
+That is mama’s house not yours.
 You can’t put me out.
 I’m not going anywhere.”

 Without breaking his stride, Joshua whipped around and came stalking back into the room.
 He grabbed Rachel by her forearms and yanked her up out of her seat.
 Years of pent-up anger and resentment seethed up inside of him.
 He shook her so violently that her teeth clacked together and her head whipped back and forth.